Last Updated on October 18, 2023 by Juli “Jewels” Church With Blue Nile’s vast selection

 Should You Trust This Company & Buy Jewelry From Them?

 Blue Nile has competitive prices and as a dropshipper, I was certainly expecting such price margins.
 Blue Nile has lived up to its claims as an affordable retailer of high-quality jewelry.
-I would give BN a straight five star but considering the buying experience, a blind purchase at Blue Nile can easily turn wonky.
+I would give BN a straight five star review but considering the buying experience, a blind pendant or earring credit card purchase at Blue Nile can easily turn wonky.
+However, we must stress that the pricing of blue nile’s lab-made diamonds and mined diamonds by itself is something that’s hard to find a complaint about, and that’s before any additional coupon or sale.

-Blue Nile’s selection is way above average and only one competitor, James Allen, matches up to its large inventory.
-The company’s highlight is the “Designer Rings” selection, where the company merged with brilliant designers to come up with customized engagement rings.
+Blue Nile’s ring and other jewelry selection is way above average and only one competitor, the gold standard of online retailers – James Allen, matches up to its large inventory.
+The highlight of Blue Nile jewelry is the “Designer Rings” selection, where bluenile merged with brilliant designers to come up with customized engagement rings with a unique approach in terms of gemology and styling.

-James Allen has the best customer service and you could double check through the site’s verified reviews.
-An online 24/7 support, a couple of free Idealscope images, and even a chance to speak with the company’s President?
+James Allen has the best customer service ratings and feedback and you could double check through the site’s verified reviews.
+An online 24/7 support, a couple of free Idealscope images of the diamonds in their enagagement rings, and even a chance to speak with the company’s President?
 That’s by far the best service anyone buying an engagement ring could ever get.

 Blue Nile History

 Back in 1998, when Mark C. Vandon was still a management officer at Bain & Company, the diamond market was largely offline.
 It was only while searching for a diamond engagement ring that he realized an untapped gap in online retail for diamonds.
 Looking further, Mr. Vandon stumbled upon Doug William’s website and was impressed by the small retailer’s website.

 In February 2017, after several announcements, Blue Nile finally completed its acquisition and was no longer a public trading company.